Saturday, December 22, 2018

 The weight of authority suggests that Title VII's use of the word “sex” encompasses protections for discrimination against gender identity

 I join the weight of authority and hold that discrimination against a person based on transgender status is discrimination “because of sex” under Title VII.

 And here’s some excellent examples shared by Bryan Garner:

 The four-year statute of limitations bars this action because Mr. Smith waited six years to file this suit.

 Two essential elements of fraud—intent to deceive and detrimental reliance— were not established.

-Finally, I’ll leave you with a few observations from Bryan Garner about how the SG’s office crafts headings.
-I think they are all great advice:
+Finally, I’ll leave you with a few observations from Bryan Garner about how the U.S. Solicitor General's office crafts headings.
+I think they are all great:

 - They use full, declarative sentences;